-Other critical incidents which may occur, including 'lockdown' will be managed by the Incident Management Team (convened by the Principal/SLT) and with reference to the Business
+Other critical incidents which may occur, including 'lockdown' will be managed by the Incident Management Team (convened by the Head of School /SLT) and with reference to the Business

 Continuity Plan.
 Staff are required to familiarise themselves with this policy and to take necessary actions, as required.